• Home

 Tags

-Celebrity Photography, Direct Copyright Infringement, Falsification, Jane Magnus-Stinson, Photography, Removal and Alteration of Copyright Management Information, Tim A. Baker
+Direct Copyright Infringement, Kellie M. Barr, Photography, Removal and Alteration of Copyright Management Information, Sarah Evans Barker

-Cause: Direct Copyright Infringement, Falsification, Removal and Alteration of Copyright Management Information
+Cause: Direct Copyright Infringement, Removal and Alteration of Copyright Management Information

 Court: Southern District of Indiana